DashineePARMANUM/statistics-projects-summer-2025/R_Statistical_Modeling/R_Docs/R_Report.md

 ---
 ## 2. Data Description
-- The dataset contains information for 67 students, including their weight in September and April, and their BMI in Septmeber and April.
+- The dataset contains information for 67 students, including their weight in September and April, and their BMI in September and April.
 - The data was sourced from the CSV data repository at https://people.sc.fsu.edu/~jburkardt/data/csv/csv.html (`freshman_kgs.csv`).
 - GNU LESSER GENERAL PUBLIC LICENSE Version 3, 29 June 2007: https://people.sc.fsu.edu/~jburkardt/txt/gnu_lgpl.txt